RobRendell/gTove/README.md

 https://stackoverflow.com/questions/18680261/extract-images-from-pdf-file-with-javascript

-# Thoughts
-* Toggle fog of war between "hide everything" and "hide terrain only" - the latter useful for overland maps where you might want to place stick-pins and notes in unexplored territory
-* Some way to hide the navigation bar on mobile devices?
-Android can "Install to home screen" with React manifest.json
-* Draw a grid in WebGL using fragment shader: https://stackoverflow.com/questions/24772598/drawing-a-grid-in-a-webgl-fragment-shader

 ## View mobile chrome console on PC via USB:
 adb forward tcp:9222 localabstract:chrome_devtools_remote

 ## Tutorial Videos

 Would be good to make some short tutorial videos showing some of the app's features.
+* Intro - signing in, connecting to tabletops, offline mode.
-* Walkthrough of the tutorial.
+* Basic usage - Walkthrough of the tutorial.
+     "A user interface is like a joke.
+If you have to explain it, it's not that good." — Martin Leblanc
+* Basic usage - adding/configuring maps
 * Basic usage - adding/configuring minis
-* Basic usage - adding/configuring maps
 * Basic usage - adding/configuring templates
 * Basic usage - fog of war
 * Basic usage - free movement, configuring movement params